Incentive-aware Contextual Pricing with Non-parametric Market Noise: Appendix for Section : Proof of Theorem

-\proof{Proof of Lemma \ref{lemma:strat:bias}.} {The proof of this lemma is based on several modifications to that of Lemma \ref{lemma:full:bias} to resolve the issues that arise when estimating $\beta$ in the presence of corrupted bids submitted by buyers. }
+The proof of Lemma \ref{lemma:strat:bias} is inspired by Lemma EC.7.2 in \cite{bastani2015online}, but here we made substantial modifications to resolve the issues that arise when estimating $\beta$ in the presence of corrupted bids submitted by buyers.